HitanshuShah1001/Calendar/README.md

 3. allsessionsbuttoncolor,mysessionbuttoncolor - used for changing the
 button color of AllSessions based on click

-4. events - used for storing the fetched data
+4. events,markeddayevents - used for storing the fetched data

 5. calendarvisible - used to show/hide calendar on date button click